 Designed to introduce you to programming in the statistical software environment R. You’ll be introduced to basic concepts and ideas of a statistical computing environment and trained in programming tools which use the R computing environment.
 The course provides computational skills which will support other courses on the programme and you will learn the fundamental concepts in scientific programming.

 Looking at models which can account for a non-normal distribution of the response and/or the fact that data is not independent, but correlated.
 You will gain an overview of different generalisations of linear regression models and become acquainted with the theory of exponential families.
 You’ll also be introduced to generalised linear models and the concept of a time series.

 An introduction to machine learning methods and modern data-mining techniques, with an emphasis on practical issues and applications.
 You’ll be introduced to different methods for dimension reduction and clustering (unsupervised learning), a range of classification methods beyond those covered in the Predictive Modelling course.
-You’ll also learn about neural networks, deep learning, kernel methods, support vector machines and Gaussian processes.
+You’ll also learn about neural networks, kernel methods and support vector machines.

 This course will provide you with a grounding in data mining and machine learning methods used in big data scenarios.
 You will also learn methods for analysing networks and unstructured data, as well as formal methods for social network analysis and quantitative text analysis.